Bridging Inertial and Dissipation Range Statistics in Rotating Turbulence

-In order to avoid the injection of any mean helicity, we use a helical shell model which mimics the Navier-Stokes equation which is constructed by decomposing the velocity field in the basis corresponding to the eigenvectors of the curl operator~\cite{Benzi1996,Waleffe1992}:
+To this end, we simulate a helical shell model (to ensure a zero mean helicity for the reasons mentioned before), for rotating turbulence, constructed by decomposing the velocity field in the basis corresponding to the eigenvectors of the curl operator~\cite{Benzi1996,Waleffe1992}:

 Here $\mathbf{u}^\pm$ are the velocity components along the unit eigenvectors $\mathbf{h}_\pm$ of the curl operator $i\mathbf{k} \times \mathbf{h}_\pm = \pm k \mathbf{h}_\pm$.
 Such a decomposition is adapted to a shell model framework to yield the following set of ordinary differential equations